signalfx/signalfx-agent/docs/advanced-install-options.md

 Before proceeding, you must install [.Net Framework 3.5 (Windows 8+)](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10).

-As an optional step, if you want to invoke a Python script for non-default monitors, specifically **exec**, then you must have Python 3.8.
+As an optional step, if you want to invoke a Python script for non-default monitors, specifically **exec**, then you must have Python installed.

 To use the bundle: